-In the Subcellular Section, 1139 genes (6% of all protein-coding human genes) have been shown to encode proteins that localize to mitochondria (Figure 2).
-A Gene Ontology (GO)-based analysis shows that biological processes related to cellular respiration as well as to organization, gene expression and metabolic processes in mitochondria are highly enriched among the genes encoding mitochondrial proteins.
-Approximately 48% (n=552) of the mitochondrial proteome localizes to additional cellular compartments, most commonly to the nucleus and/or the cytosol.
+In the subcellular section, 1121 genes (6% of all protein-coding human genes) have been shown to encode proteins that localize to mitochondria (Figure 2).
+A Gene Ontology (GO)-based enrichment analysis of genes encoding mitochondrial proteins shows en enrichment of genes associated with biological processes related to cellular respiration as well as to mitochondrial organization, gene expression and metabolic processes.
+Approximately 48% (n=542) of the mitochondrial proteome localizes to additional cellular compartments, most commonly to the nucleoplasm, nucleoli and/or the cytosol.

 Mitochondrial proteins are mainly involved in cellular respiration and in mitochondrial organization, gene expression and metabolic processes.